 |

-a secured communication channel between the client and the remote
+provides a secured communication channel between the client and

-system (typically UNIX system, in our context).
-X-Deep/32 does not
+the remote system (typically UNIX system, in our context).

-graphical figure how SSH fits in with X-Server like X-Deep/32
+Here is a graphical figure how SSH fits in with X-Server like

 |